-• ...obtain an actionable, easy to use, step by step outline that forms the basis of a "Story Board"
+• ... obtain an actionable, easy to use, step by step outline that forms the basis of a "Story Board" to help you create your compelling narrative!

-• ...receive an actual business briefing file example from a local business, complete with speaker notes and section-by-section explanations
+•...receive an actual business briefing file template / example you can follow that came from a local business, complete with speaker notes and section-by-section explanations